-From the North Pole to the Serengeti: How to use 20,000 American Express Membership Rewards points
+How to spend 20,000 American Express Membership Rewards points

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Those 20,000 Membership Rewards points are worth £280 based on TPG’s current monthly valuations of miles and points.
 It’s easy to reach that welcome bonus even without leaving your own home.
 Whether you are looking for a COVID-safe journey this summer or something more aspirational post-pandemic, here are some ways you could use 20,000 Membership Rewards.

 Membership Rewards can be transferred to the following programmes at the following rates in the following time periods.
 Transfer partners that are bolded are those I think are a good use of your 23,000 Membership Rewards points.